sumandas27/scratchOS-Blog/src/ch00-introduction.md

   <img style="width:500px;" src="img/bootloader-responsibility.png">
 </p>

 Since we're writing this with *no* dependencies, I'll be spending the first few chapters building a *bootloader*.
 Even though a bootloader and an operating system are two completely disjoint pieces of software, they share a lot of common covered concepts.
 I found myself having a much easier time with operating system development when I first wrote a bootloader.
-The bootloader I'll build in this tutorial will be *minimal*, including only what is necessary to reach to the operating system.
+The bootloader I'll build in this tutorial will be *minimal*, including only what is necessary to reach the operating system.

 ## For Which Architecture?